-Turn-around Time: Cultures will be held for five (5) working days before reporting as negative.
-Results are telephoned as soon as possible to the submitter.
+Turnaround Time: Cultures will be held for five (5) working days before being reported as negative.
+Results are telephoned to the submitter as soon as possible.

 Rapid test methods (PCR) are performed in Molecular Diagnostics and are available within 6 - 8 hours of specimen receipt.
 Culture is considered CONFIRMATORY for specimens that are PCR PRESUMPTIVE Positive.
 Further confirmatory testing at the CDC may be needed.